-While you could instrument every service, chances are you and your team don’t have the bandwidth to make that happen.
-Instead, start at the framework with components that add the tracing logic for you.
+Start at the framework with installers that add the tracing logic for you.
 You can get fairly wide coverage without touching existing code.
+Auto-installers are available for many languages.
+You can use either our OpenTracing-based installers or OpenTelemetry.

 Measure Your Code Coverage

 Once you have some instrumentation in place, be sure to check out it’s IQ Score!.
 Lightstep can analyze your instrumentation and recommend ways to improve it.
 Watch your score go up as you continue to add tracing capabilities to your system.